 Injured in the Workplace?

-When you experience an injury at work, call Russell & Associates first.
-Attorneys Russell, Shalhoub, and Orlacchio have a team of investigators who specialize in on-site accidents and are able to get on the scene quickly to take photographs and gather information to help you and your family get the highest benefit possible.
+When you experience an injury at work, call Russell Law & Associates first.
+Attorneys Russell, Shalhoub, and Orlacchio specialize in on-site accidents and are able to gather information to help you and your family get the highest benefit possible.
 Then take advantage of Peter Russell’s extensive experience as a trial lawyer and prosecutor; he has parlayed his investigative background to help many union members get paid through Workers’ Compensation and through third-party lawsuits.

 FAQ, forms, options: Contact us to help you navigate the process and get you results.